 A crucial part of prevention is to inform young adults that there is no association documented between Adderall abuse and increased study abilities or intelligence.
-In actuality, reports show that students that abuse Adderall are more likely to have lower grades than students that do not abuse the substance.
+In actuality, reports show that students who abuse Adderall are more likely to have lower grades than students who do not abuse the substance.

-- In 2006 and 2007, the NSDUH reported that students going to school full-time between the ages of 18 and 22 were 2 times as likely to have used Adderall recreationally than those in the same age who do not go to school full time.
+- In 2006 and 2007, the NSDUH reported that students going to school full-time between the ages of 18 and 22 were 2 times more likely to have used Adderall recreationally than those in the same age who did not go to school full time.

 - 7% of college students reported non-medical use of Adderall in 2015, the highest prevalence rate in recent years.